ye-susan/calculator/README.md

 - Build additional function to handle nested parentheses, i.e. ((3+4)*(35-3))
 - Build capability to handle answers that are larger than JavaScript's max float number
 - Set types explicitly for variables that can have null values
-- Improve logic to be less sensitive (to solve) edge cases such as "30*+5"
+- Discuss concretely what should be counted as breaking syntax and improve logic of application to handle edge cases such as "30*+5" (currently returns Syntax Error) and "(34)4" (breaking case)
 - Add more test cases
+- Depending on future needs of application, break out the elements of InputBox into their own components.